How much is my personal injury case worth?

 - Permanency of Injury: Severe injuries are permanent in nature.
 After a car accident, a person is only entitled to compensation for pain and suffering if their injury is classified as “permanent” by their treating doctors.

 - Impact on Daily Life: Severe injuries usually cause an injured party to make changes to their activities of daily life.
-A person who made significant changes to their life as a result of an accident is entitled to larger award.
+A person who made significant changes to their life as a result of an accident is entitled to a larger award.

 - Loss Wages: Many severe injuries cause a person to miss work entitling them to lost wages.
 However, lost wages are not necessary to show someone sustained a severe injury—it’s just another element of damages.